Jaja credit card review 2021

 - You won’t be charged for using the card abroad, nor for withdrawing cash.
 But do keep in mind that the interest-free period doesn’t apply to cash withdrawals, so it’s still a bad idea to use the card at ATMs.

 Other key features will include an up-to-56-days-long interest-free period if you pay off your bill on time every month and an 18.9% APR (Average Percentage Rate).
 Depending on your personal situation, you can get between £250 and £20,000 of credit.

 Applying for a Jaja credit card

-Once that happens, Jaja says the online application process should only take a few minutes – you’ll only need to scan your passport or driving licence, and it will let you know instantly whether you’ve been accepted.
+Once applications are open, Jaja says the online application process should only take a few minutes – you’ll only need to scan your passport or driving licence, and it will let you know instantly whether you’ve been accepted.

 However, as with most credit cards, when you apply Jaja will be running a credit check and a refusal could impact your credit score.